psychemedia/eurydice-resources/resources/__eurydice_poems.md

 All England feels for those who now are left,
 Widowed and fatherless, their loss to mourn ;
-Of all their lived unes suddenly bereft
+Of all their loved ones suddenly bereft
 By fearful violence of the passing storm !
 Shine down, O sun, with thy bright cheering face,
-The world roils on as it has done before ;
+The world rolls on as it has done before ;
-Grant those who died have found iheir resting place
+Grant those who died have found their resting place
-Above, where troubles shall be known no mure.
+Above, where troubles shall be known no more.

-W. Stanley Smiih.
+W. Stanley Smith.

 Ryde, March 25th, 1878.